 By selecting the best cycling clothing that use fibres that aid your comfort and reduce creasing and sweating makes your commute by bike more enjoyable and simple to build into your daily routine.

-The fibres your cycling clothes are made from will determine their performance and how you feel riding in them.
+SELECT THE RIGHT FIBREThe fibres your cycling clothes are made from will determine their performance and how you feel riding in them.
 Choose the cycle clothes that use the best fibres for cycling and you will remain cool and fresh.
-This is the most important part of selecting the right types of apparel for your commte.
+This is the most important part of selecting the right types of apparel for your commute.

-Cotton absorbs sweat fast, however it retains it and dries much slower than merino or synthetics.
+COTTONCotton absorbs sweat fast, however, it retains it and dries much slower than merino or synthetics.
 It also creases very easily and holds onto bacteria, meaning you could end up smelling a little throughout the day.

-This is a fast wicking, fast drying fibre, used on most of the pro cycling clothes, however there are several disadvantages to polyester.
+POLYESTERThis is a fast wicking, fast-drying fibre, used on most of the pro cycling clothes, however, there are several disadvantages to polyester.
 While it dries fast, it does heat you up, meaning you will sweat far more than if you were wearing merino wool or cotton.

 Polyester also attracts and breeds bacteria and will smell of body odour within a couple of wears and in some cases, hours of use.